OmAshish/100-Days-Challenge-App/README.md

 NOTE: This is made as Flask basic learning and be good at basics.
 This is a very basic code but this is an immense about of things to learn so never give up be proactive be going.

-PS: I just you to use a 3.5 python environmerment to ran this code!
+PS: I suggest you to use a 3.5 python environmerment to ran this code!

 Happy Learning!😊🎇 !!
 If you liked this repo, please do give a star!!